Inferring Traffic Models in Terminal Airspace from Flight Tracks and Procedures

 \subsection{Construction of Input Vector}

-Prior to training a separate Gaussian mixture model for each flight stage, we need to construct the input vector sets in proper format.
+Before training a separate Gaussian mixture model for each flight stage, we need to construct the input vector sets in the proper format.
 First, each aircraft trajectory is divided into radar vector and final approach segments based on the distance to its IAP.
-Then the radar vector trajectory is assigned to one of the radar vector procedures using dynamic time warping (DTW) \cite{Muller2007}.
+Then, the radar vector trajectory is assigned to one of the radar vector procedures using dynamic time warping (DTW) \cite{Muller2007}.